University-of-Manitoba-Computer-Science/tools-n-techniques/topic12/topic-3.md

 :::

-We're going to move forward here with the assumption that you've selected Ubuntu.
+We're going to move forward here with the assumption that you've selected Debian.
 You're more than welcome to try other distros, but you're on your own for getting it installed.

-You've got two choices here in terms of where you install Ubuntu:
+You've got two choices here in terms of where you install Debian:

 * A virtual machine.
 * Real hardware.